neur0manc/docker-swarm-workshop/docker-swarm.md

-# Notes on Swarm-Mode, Docker-Machine and RancherOS.
-And Docker
+# Notes on Swarm-Mode, Docker-Machine and RancherOS

 ### Snippets